a2rp/reactjs-nodejs-projects/readme.txt

-here is the details of the reactjs and nodejs projects

-to run any of the "reactjs" and "nodejs" projects given here you need ot have "node" installed on your system "https://nodejs.org/"
+to run any of the "reactjs" and "nodejs" projects given here you need to have "node" installed on your system "https://nodejs.org/"

 to run any project
-go inside its "backend" folder [the root folder] and open command prompt in that folder then type npm install after installation is complete run undergiven command to start the backend npm run start:dev after backend starts go to frontend folder open command prompt in that folder then type npm install after the installation completes type undergiven command in prompt to run the frontend npm run start now you can use the application
+go inside its "backend" folder [root folder backend] and open command prompt in that folder then type and run run undergiven command in the command prompt npm install

+after installation is complete type and run run undergiven command in the command prompt to start the backend npm run start:dev

+after backend starts go to frontend folder [root folder frontend] open command prompt in that folder then type and run undergiven command npm install

+after the installation completes type undergiven command in prompt to start the frontend npm run start

+now you can use the application

 app1